-Our team has many years of experience in their expertise areas including mathematical epidemiology, wargaming/serious gaming, company building, sales and operations.
+Our team has broad experience spanning epidemiology, wargaming/serious gaming, company building, sales and operations.
 Our scientists have been widely published, won several awards and are acknowledged leaders in their fields.

 Lauren Ancel Meyers

 Lauren is a professor of biology and statistics at the University of Texas at Austin and the founding director of the UT COVID-19 Modeling Consortium.
 Trained in mathematics, philosophy and biology at Harvard and Stanford, she is internationally recognized for her two decades of pioneering works in network epidemiology and the application of machine learning to improve the detection, surveillance, forecasting and control of emerging viral threats including COVID-19, pandemic influenza, Dengue, Zika, HIV and Ebola.

 She has built pandemic decision-support tools for the CDC, BARDA, DTRA and state and local agencies, and has provided global leadership throughout the COVID-19 pandemic.